yat-labs/yat-docs/yat-docs/docs/partner-guides/1_crypto_wallets.md

 **Query Parameters:**

-`refresh_token:` User's refresh token that was received in the response body of redirection to Yat web or as a deep link query parameter in redirection from Yat web in both of the above flows - Get a Yat (Flow [1A](#1a-get-a-yat-custodial-wallets) & [1B](#1b-get-a-yat-non-custodial-wallets)) or Connect a Yat (Flow [2A](#2a-connect-existing-yats-from-onboarding) & [2B](#2b-connect-existing-yats-from-settings)).
+`refresh_token:` User's refresh token that was received in the response body of redirection to Yat web or as a deep link query parameter in redirection from Yat web in Get a Yat (Flow [1A](#1a-get-a-yat-custodial-wallets) & [1B](#1b-get-a-yat-non-custodial-wallets)).

-`eid:` The Yat that the user linked or purchased, received by the partner application as a result of the call to the /process endpoint in Step #2a or as a deep link query parameter in Flow [8](#8-enable-yat-users-to-connect-with-partner-wallets) (Enable Yat users to connect with partner wallets).
+`eid:` The Yat that the user linked or purchased, received by the partner application as a result of the call to the /process endpoint in Step #2a.

 `addresses:` A percent-encoded series of cryptocurrency addresses to be linked to the Yat separated by pipes in the format `{YAT_TAG_1}={ADDRESS_1}|{YAT_TAG_2}={ADDRESS_2}|...|{YAT_TAG_N}={ADDRESS_N}`.
 Please refer to the [Yat record categories](https://api-docs.y.at/docs/categories) for detailed information on record categories, but here's a partial list of cryptocurrency address tags: